arungudelli/python.shiksha/content/tr/tips/add-new-key-to-python-dictionary.md

 We then probed into the `Merge` and `Update` operators available from **Python versions 3.9+**.

-Lastly, we looked at the deprecated methods as a general information about python.
+Lastly, we looked at the deprecated methods as a general information about Python.